nspcc-dev/neofs-api-go/README.md

 ## How to use

-NeoFS-proto packages contain godoc documentation.
+NeoFS API packages contain godoc documentation.
 Examples of using most of these packages can be found in NeoFS-CLI repository.
 CLI implements and demonstrates all basic interactions with NeoFS: container, object, storage group, and accounting operations.